Kids of Courage

 What does it mean to be a war child?
 In this first German drama series for children about World War II, we very deliberately set the official version of history against a young and international perspective and show how children experienced the war in Europe.

-At the heart of this children's series are the experiences of eight child protagonists and their responses to the war – to air raids, hunger, loss, escape and persecution – but also their everyday lives and how these experiences shaped them.
-The series is based on diaries and letters of children from the period from 1933 to 1945.
+We open up a really new and multi-national perspective on the history of WWII: at the heart of this children's series are the experiences of eight child protagonists and their responses to the war - to air raids, hunger, loss, escape and persecution - but also their everyday lives and how these experiences shaped them.
+The series is based on authentic diaries, letters and memories of children from the period from 1933 to 1945.